-Agreement made this day of, 20 by and among the City of Newburyp oort and (the "Donor") whose address is entitled " attached h City of Ne provisions "(hereinafter the "Artwork", a photograph of which is ereto as Exhibit A) as part of the permanent collection of public art to be owned by the ewburyport and displayed in [City Park] or at another location in accordance with the of this Agreement as specified below in "Display of Artwork," and the City of bort has agreed to accept this gift; ow therefore, in consideration of the foregoing and the mutual promises and covenants stained, the receipt and sufficiency of which are hereby acknowledged, the parties ollows: 1.
+Newburyp Agreement made this day of, 20 by and among the City of ort and (the "Donor") whose address is entitled " attached h City of Ne provisions nereas the Donor intends to donate a [sculpture] by the Artist w therefore, in consideration of the foregoing and the mutual promises and covenants tained, the receipt and sufficiency of which are hereby acknowledged, the parties ollows: 1.
 Care and Maintenance of the Artwork: The City of Newburyport shall provide for the care and maintenance of the Artwork as necessary.
 2. Insurance: The City of Newburyport agrees to insure the Artwork with an insurance value of \$ based on documentation provided by the Donor.
 3. Display of Artwork: The City of Newburyport agrees to display the sculpture in a public location at In the future, if in the sole judgement of the City, the Artwork requires relocation, the City shall notify the Donor of its intention to move the Artwork.
 The Artwork may not be sold.
 4. Plaque/Sign : The City shall arrange for a permanent plaque regarding the Artwork to be displayed with the Artwork wherever the Artwork may be located.
 5. Indemnification: The City of Newburyport shall indemnify and hold harmless the Donor and the Artist from and against any loss, cost, damage, expense and/or claim for personal injury or other injury arising from exhibition of the Artwork in the City of Newburyport, including, without limitation, costs of defense and reasonable attorneys' fees.
 The parties hereto acknowledge that G.L. c.21, Section 17C protects a property owner, manager, or agent from liability for negligence where the public is permitted to use the land for recreational or educational purposes without paying a fee.